Walter Fauntroy: Congressional career

 The District of Columbia had no formal representation in Congress before 1970.
 That year, President Nixon signed the District of Columbia Delegate Act that gave the District one non-voting delegate to Congress.
 Fauntroy wanted the job.
 With the support of his fellow pastors in the city – and with appearances by his friend Coretta Scott King — he defeated two primary opponents who had both spent twice as much money as he did.
 Having won the primary by a substantial margin, Fauntroy easily beat Republican John A. Nevius and other candidates, including future D.C. council members Julius Hobson of the D.C.
 Statehood Party and Douglas E. Moore, who ran as an independent.
 Fauntroy was sworn in March 23, 1971, becoming the first delegate to represent the citizens of the District of Columbia as a member of the United States House of Representatives in almost 100 years.

 Although Fauntroy's status in the Congress did not allow him to vote on the House floor, he was allowed a vote in committee and could introduce legislation on any issue.
 Fauntroy therefore became influential with the Congressional Black Caucus (CBC) as a liberal with an agenda that included the concerns of inner city residents, the poor, and minorities.
 Fauntroy's special quest was for home rule – and eventually statehood – for the District of Columbia.
 Using his considerable political clout, he oversaw legislation that provided for direct election of a mayor and a city council in Washington by 1973.
 Fauntroy briefly considered running for mayor of Washington himself but instead decided to stay in Congress.
 He was returned to his office five times over the ensuing years, sometimes with as much as 85 percent of the vote.

+Fauntroy sat on the House Select Committee on Assassinations, chairing the Martin Luther King assassination subcommittee.

 In Congress, he was a founding member of the Congressional Black Caucus.
 He chaired the Caucus in 1981 and led the organization in presenting, for the first time, a budget to be debated by the House.
 The "Constructive Alternative Budget" was debated on the House floor for two days.
 He was a member of the House Banking, Finance and Urban Affairs Committee, Congressman Fauntroy chaired for six years the Subcommittee on Domestic Monetary Policy and for four years chaired the Subcommittee on International Development, Finance, Trade and Monetary Policy.
 He also chaired, for fifteen years, the Bipartisan/Bicameral Task Force on Haiti.

 Fauntroy authored the Black Leadership Family Plan For the Unity, Survival and Progress of Black People in 1982.
 The booklet laid out a strategy for Black social, political, and economic development.
-On Thanksgiving Eve in 1984, Fauntroy along with Randall Robinson and Mary Francis Berry launched the Free South Africa Movement which included their arrest for a sit in at the South African Embassy in Washington, D.C.
+On Thanksgiving Eve in 1984, Fauntroy along with Randall Robinson and Mary Francis Berry launched the Free South Africa Movement which included their arrest for a sit-in at the South African Embassy in Washington, D.C.